 Attention-deficit/hyperactivity disorder (ADHD)

-Stephen P. Becker, PhD, is currently a research instructor of pediatrics in the Division of Behavioral Medicine and Clinical Psychology's Center for ADHD at Cincinnati Children’s Hospital Medical Center within the UC Department of Pediatrics.
+Stephen P. Becker, PhD, is currently an assistant professor of pediatrics in the Division of Behavioral Medicine and Clinical Psychology's Center for ADHD at Cincinnati Children’s Hospital Medical Center within the UC Department of Pediatrics.
 Dr. Becker completed his graduate training in clinical psychology at Miami University and his pre-doctoral psychology internship at Cincinnati Children's Hospital Medical Center.

 Dr. Becker's research focuses on the social and academic impairments of children and adolescents with ADHD, with a particular interest in how co-occurring difficulties such as oppositional/aggressive behaviors, anxiety/depression, sluggish cognitive tempo (SCT), and sleep problems affect the functioning of youth with ADHD.
 He is also interested in school-based interventions for treating ADHD and related difficulties.